YozenPL/PokemonSwSh_joystick_macros/README.md

 ![Image of board](http://yozen.ct8.pl/teensy/github/board.png)

 ## Promoted raid shiny hunting - How to use it? ##
-Go to [shinyquagsire23/Switch-Fightstick](https://github.com/shinyquagsire23/Switch-Fightstick#compiling-and-flashing-onto-the-teensy-20) how to compile it for Teensy 2.0++.
+Go to [shinyquagsire23/Switch-Fightstick](https://github.com/shinyquagsire23/Switch-Fightstick#compiling-and-flashing-onto-the-teensy-20) how to compile and upload it for Teensy 2.0++.

 * Connect Teensy to switch/dock (no other additional pads can be connected - JoyCons attached to the console are OK)
 * Go to **Controllers > Change Grip/Order** menu and press **Button 2** few times.
 Your console should recognize new pad - great!